-Slovenian and Italian researchers document the longest movement ever recorded in a common dolphin
+Morigenos researchers and their Italian colleagues have documented the longest movement ever recorded in the short-beaked common dolphin (Delphinus delphis).

 The study was recently published in the scientific journal Marine Biodiversity Records and involved researchers from Morigenos, Tethys Research Institute, Dolphin Biology & Conservation, and the Miramare marine reserve.